-On arrival transfer by taxi or airport bus to the railway station for a scenic journey through the mountains on the old rack railway to Corte.
+On arrival make your own way by taxi or airport bus to the railway station for a scenic journey through the mountains on the old track railway to Corte.
 If you arrive in Bastia you also need to take a taxi to the station and the train to Corte.

-Clients are transferred by taxi to Sermano to start this day’s walk back to Corte.
-18km/6 hours.
-A good warm-up day as we traverse the hills and valleys from Sermano through maquis and chestnut, past a couple of sleepy villages with interesting churches and then descend from a high grassy pass, past cork oak and beeches to Corte, the ancient capital of the island.
+Transfer by taxi to Sermano to start todays walk back to Corte.
+A good warm-up day as you traverse the hills and valleys from Sermano through maquis and chestnut, past a couple of sleepy villages with interesting churches and then descend from a high grassy pass, past cork oak and beeches to Corte, the ancient capital of the island.

-We pass through the densley-forested Tavignano Valley and over the Col de la Croix before descending to the barraged Lac de Croix, and our hotel in the village of Calacuccia.
-At 850m.
+Pass through the densely forested Tavignano Valley and over the Col de la Croix before descending to the barraged Lac de Croix, and our hotel in the village of Calacuccia, 850m.
 This is a long day but we hope you will agree that the spectacular scenery provides adequate compensation.
-It is possible to opt for a shorter day by walking part of the Tavignano valley, then back to Corte (18km/5-6 hours) and then travel by taxi with your baggage to Calacuccia.
+It is possible to opt for a shorter day by walking part of the Tavignano valley, then back to Corte (18km/11 miles, 5-6 hours) and then travel by taxi with your baggage to Calacuccia.

-Accommodation: Calacuccia - A comfortable modern hotel outside the village.
+Accommodation: Stay two nights in a comfortable 3 star modern hotel outside the village.
 This is a small family run establishment of twelve rooms, each with its own bathroom.
 There are splendid views over to Monte Cinto and Paglia Orba from the terrace bar.
-The hotel has a bar but no restaurant and you walk back into the village (a 5min walk) for dinner.
-A set-menu dinner is included, normally at the restaurant U. Valdoniellu.
+The hotel has a bar but no restaurant and you walk 5 minutes into the village for a set menu evening meal.

-Transfer Calacuccia to Col di Vergio to start of the walk (included).
-Walk to Evisa.
-In the morning we walk down through a forest of Lariccio pine, passing waterfalls and magnificent chestnut trees, to reach the attractive village of Evisa (850m/2,788ft) with its fine views of the valley.
-In the afternoon we can explore the village, which is famed historically for chestnut production.
+Transfer Calacuccia to Col di Vergio to start of the walk.
+In the morning walk down through a forest of Lariccio pine, passing waterfalls and magnificent chestnut trees, to reach the attractive village of Evisa (850m/2,788ft) with its fine views of the valley.
+In the afternoon you can explore the village, which is famed historically for chestnut production.

-In the morning we continue our descent of the Spelunca Gorge to Ota, another picturesque mountain village where we take lunch.
-Continuing on we arrive at the scenically located beach resort of Porto where there will be time for a swim, a walk up to the old Geonese fort, maybe a boat ride and always time for a great evening meal at one of the seaside restaurants, perhaps enjoying a great seafood dish.
+In the morning continue your descent of the Spelunca Gorge to Ota, another picturesque mountain village where you can break for lunch.
+Continuing on you arrive at the scenically located beach resort of Porto where there will be time for a swim, a walk up to the old Geonese fort, maybe a boat ride and always time for a great evening meal at one of the seaside restaurants, perhaps enjoying a great seafood dish.

-Accommodation: Ajaccio - We stay in a comfortable 3 star hotel in the old centre of Ajaccio, located near the bustling harbour of the town, the train and bus stations and a beach.
-The rooms are air conditioned, with en suite bathroom, television and telephone.
+Accommodation: We choose a comfortable 3 star hotel in the old centre located near the bustling harbour of the town, the train and bus stations and a beach.
+The rooms are ensuite with air conditioning.

 Departure from Ajaccio after breakfast.
 Local bus or taxi to airport.